garysheng/hyperagentmonorepo/documentation/spec.md

 ### 3.1 Fetch Sender Info from Grok & Perplexity

-- **Grok API**: For retrieving a user profile from X.ai’s Grok endpoint.
+- **Grok API**: For retrieving a user profile from X.ai's Grok endpoint.
     - If the handle is recognized, Grok might return data such as:
         - Full name, short bio, follower count, location, etc.
     - Otherwise, it might return minimal or no data.
 - **Perplexity API**:
-    - We might craft a query like “Who is @elonmusk on Twitter?” or “@elonmusk Twitter user info” to get a quick summary or relevant data.
+    - We might craft a query like "Who is @elonmusk on Twitter? or "@elonmusk Twitter user info" to get a quick summary or relevant data.
-    - The response might be a paragraph describing the user’s public presence, known roles, or references to external news.
+    - The response might be a paragraph describing the user's public presence, known roles, or references to external news.

 > Caching: We can store the result in a short-term cache or in a table like sender_profiles if we expect repeated lookups for the same handle.
 >